 Rev Dr Israel Oluwole Olofinjana

-Rev Dr Israel Oluwole Olofinjana (PhD) is the Director of One People Commission of the Evangelical Alliance.
+Rev Dr Israel Oluwole Olofinjana (PhD) is the Intercultural Cataltyst for the One People Network of the European Evangelical Alliance (EEA) and former Director of the One People Commission of the Evangelical Alliance.
 He is an ordained and accredited Baptist minister.
 He previously pastored Woolwich Central Baptist Church, a Black Majority multi-cultural multi-ethnic church in south east London (2014-February 2021), Crofton Park Baptist Church (2007-2011) and Catford Community Church (2011-2013).
 He is Nigerian coming from a Pentecostal background, and holds a BA (Hons) in Religious Studies from the University of Ibadan, Nigeria, and an MTh from Carolina University of Theology.

-Israel is the editor of World Christianity in Western Europe: Diasporic Identities, Narratives and Missiology (2020), African Voices: Towards African British Theologies (2017), Turning the Tables on Mission: Stories of Christians from the Global South in the UK (2013), and author of Reverse in Ministry and Missions: Africans in the Dark Continent of Europe (2010), 20 Pentecostal Pioneers in Nigeria (2011), Partnership in Mission: A Black Majority Church Perspective on Mission and Church Unity (2015) and Discipleship, Suffering and Racial Justice: Mission in a Pandemic World (2021).
+Israel is a co- editor of Polyphonic God: Exploring Intercultural Theology, Churches and Justice (2025), editor of World Christianity in Western Europe: Diasporic Identities, Narratives and Missiology (2020), African Voices: Towards African British Theologies (2017), Turning the Tables on Mission: Stories of Christians from the Global South in the UK (2013), and author of Reverse in Ministry and Missions: Africans in the Dark Continent of Europe (2010), 20 Pentecostal Pioneers in Nigeria (2011), Partnership in Mission: A Black Majority Church Perspective on Mission and Church Unity (2015) and Discipleship, Suffering and Racial Justice: Mission in a Pandemic World (2021).

 Israel’s research thesis through his publications has been to develop African British Theology exploring African identity through Intercultural Missiology and Public Theology.

 He is a Honorary Research Fellow at Queens Foundation for Ecumenical Theological Education in Birmingham.
-He is on the Christian Aid Steering Group of Black Majority Church leaders exploring concerns around Racial Justice and Climate Justice and on the Advisory Group on Race and Theology of Society for the Study of Theology (SST).
+He is on the Christian Aid Steering Group of Black Majority Church leaders exploring concerns around Racial Justice and Climate Justice and on the Advisory Group of ICCT-WEAVE an intercultural initiative.
 Israel is a member of Tearfund’s Theology Committee and is also part of Mission Research Network an initiative of Churches Together in England (CTE) and British and Irish Association of Practical Theologians (BIAPT).
-He is a member of Baptist World Alliance (BWA) Commission for Mission.
+He is also an advisor to Intercultural Ministries Ireland.
 He is happily married to Lucy who works at London City Mission (LCM) as Evangelism Content Manager.
 They are blessed with children Iyanuoluwa (Miracle of God) and Iretoluwa (God’s Hope).

 Oscar Siu